Why update to Microsoft identity platform (v2.0)?

-When developing a new application, it's important to know the differences between the Azure Active Directory (Azure AD) v1.0 and v2.0 endpoints.
-This article covers the main differences between the endpoints and some existing limitations for the v2.0 endpoint.
+When developing a new application, it's important to know the differences between the Microsoft identity platform (v2.0) and Azure Active Directory (v1.0) endpoints.
+This article covers the main differences between the endpoints and some existing limitations for Microsoft identity platform.

-The v2.0 endpoint doesn't support all Azure AD scenarios and features.
-To determine if you should use the v2.0 endpoint, read about v2.0 limitations.
+The Microsoft identity platform endpoint doesn't support all Azure AD scenarios and features.
+To determine if you should use the Microsoft identity platform endpoint, read about Microsoft identity platform limitations.

 Who can sign in

 - The v1.0 endpoint allows only work and school accounts to sign in to your application (Azure AD)